CSC-WebApps/Course/Pages/REST/Rest.md

 To start the server: `npm run start`.
 To stop the server: `npm run stop`.

-When you've created your implementation, you
+When you've created your implementation, you can test with the above `curl` commands.

 ```| {type:'terminal'}
 ```